Redmond Police swear in brave 3-year-old boy as honorary officer before latest surgery to remove brain tumor - KTVZ

 Redmond Police swear in brave 3-year-old boy as honorary officer before latest surgery to remove brain tumor

-REDMOND, Ore.
-(KTVZ) -- The Redmond Police Department held an unusual and very special swearing-in Thursday evening at City Hall for their newest officer: 3-year-old Aaron Davenport.
-And like other, a bit older officers, he's shown great bravery throughout his life, and along with a shiny badge got a round of applause -- and cake!
+REDMOND, Oregon (KTVZ) — The Redmond Police Department held an unusual and very special swearing-in Thursday evening at City Hall for their newest officer: 3-year-old Aaron Davenport.
+And like other, a bit older officers, he’s shown great bravery throughout his life, and along with a shiny badge got a round of applause — and cake!

 Asked if he was excited to become a police officer, Adam said, “Yeah.”
 (The same answer he gave when asked if he liked the specially decorated cake, emblazoned: “Welcome to the team.”)